bchimborazo/sqlite_pandas_dbs/README.md

 GROUP BY primary_icd10
 ORDER BY n DESC;
    ```
-- Explanation: This query groups patients by ICD-10 diagnosis code and counts how many patients have each diagnosis.
-The most common diagnosis is I10 (Essential Hypertension) with 81 patients, followed by E11.9 (Type 2 Diabetes) with 73 patients.
+- Explanation: This query tallies the number of patients associated with each unique primary ICD-10 diagnosis code and sorts the results from most to least common.
+The results show that I10 is the most common, occuring 81 times.

 ![QueryB](images/pic2.png)